RedHatInsights/policies-ui-frontend/README.md

 the source of truth for the Cloud Services apps.
-For our application, the modified version can be downloaded from [here](https://github.com/josejulio/cloud-services-config/blob/custom-policies-ui-frontend/main.yml) We need to put it under `beta/config`
+For our application, the modified version can be downloaded from [here](https://github.com/josejulio/cloud-services-config/blob/custom-policies-ui-frontend/main.yml) and put under `beta/config`

 ```shell
 mkdir -p cloud-services-config/beta/config
 curl https://raw.githubusercontent.com/josejulio/cloud-services-config/custom-policies-ui-frontend/main.yml > cloud-services-config/beta/config/main.yml
 ```

-and start serving with any http server on port 8889.
+and start serving the file with any http server on port 8889.

 ```shell
 npx http-server -p 8889 cloud-services-config
 ```

-Note: This is a temporal step, for more info read [this](https://github.com/RedHatInsights/cloud-services-config#testing-your-changes-locally).
+Note: This is a temporal step, We are testing this file locally.
+For more info read [this](https://github.com/RedHatInsights/cloud-services-config#testing-your-changes-locally).